amos-open/core/models/core/README.md

 ## Installation Requirements

-To use this core project, you must install appropriate source extensions that provide:
+To use this core package, you must install appropriate source extensions that provide:
 1. Source definitions for your data warehouse
 2. Staging models that clean and standardize raw data